Yinggewen/Seattle_AirBNB_Data/README.md

 Since 2008, guests and hosts have used Airbnb to travel in a more unique, personalized way.
 As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Seattle, WA.
 The dataset is [here](https://www.kaggle.com/airbnb/seattle/data).

+The dataset has three data files:
+calendar: Listing id and the price and availability for that day
+listings: Full descriptions and average review score
+reviews: Unique id for each reviewer and detailed comments

 ---
 ### <span id="jump3">Key Steps for Project</span>